tavernx/disable-ldb-macos/README.md

 # disable-lockdown-browser
 Disable lockdown for lockdown browser for mac!
-Works with the latest version (ever after overlay patch on version feb 6 2026)
+Works with the latest version (ever after overlay patch on version feb 6 2026) - 2/19/26 DOWN FOR MAINTENCE - REWRITING EASIER-TO-USE SYSTEM FOR USERS!
+WILL BE BACK IN A WEEK

 # Features